Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/migration/CLI/azuresqlmi-online-migration-using-file-share-cli.md

 [SQL Server migration one-click PoC to Azure SQL](../../README.md) > Offline migration for Azure SQL Managed Instance

-# Offline migration for Azure SQL Managed Instance using Azure Storage
+# Online migration for Azure SQL Managed Instance using File Share

 Perform offline migrations of your SQL Server databases running on-premises, SQL Server on Azure Virtual Machines, or any virtual machine running in the cloud (private, public) to Azure SQL Database using the Azure SQL Migration extension.